-- 1. In order to be eligible, debt instruments shall have either of the following coupon structures until final redemption: - (a) fixed, zero or multi-step coupons with a pre-defined coupon schedule and pre-defined coupon values; or - (b) floating coupons that have the following structure: coupon rate = (reference rate \ 1) $\pm$ x, with f $\leq$ coupon rate $\leq$ c, where: - (i) the reference rate is only one of the following at a single point in time: - a euro money market rate, e.g. Euribor, LIBOR or similar indices, - a constant maturity swap rate, e.g. CMS, EIISDA, EUSA, - the yield of one or an index of several euro area government bonds that have a maturity of one year or less, - a euro area inflation index; - (ii) f (floor), c (ceiling), l (leveraging/deleveraging factor) and x (margin) are, if present, numbers that are either pre-defined at issuance, or may change over time only according to a path predefined at issuance, where l is greater than zero throughout the entire lifetime of the asset.
-For floating coupons with an inflation index reference rate, l shall be equal to one.
+- 1. ▶ M9 In order to be eligible, debt instruments shall have one of the following coupon structures until final redemption: ◀ - (a) fixed, zero or multi-step coupons with a pre-defined coupon schedule and pre-defined coupon values; - (b) floating coupons that have the following structure: coupon rate = (reference rate \ 1) $\pm$ x, with f $\leq$ coupon rate $\leq$ c, where:

+- (i) the reference rate is only one of the following at a single point in time: - a euro money market rate, e.g. the euro short-term rate (€STR) (including compounded or averaged daily €STR), Euribor, LIBOR or similar indices; for the first or/and the last coupon the reference rate can be a linear interpolation between two tenors of the same euro money market rate e.g. a linear interpolation between two different tenors of Euribor, - a constant maturity swap rate, e.g. CMS, EIISDA, EUSA, - the yield of one or an index of several euro area government bonds that have a maturity of one year or less, - a euro area inflation index;

+(ii) f (floor), c (ceiling), l (leveraging/deleveraging factor) and x (margin) are, if present, numbers that are either pre-defined at issuance, or may change over time only according to a path predefined at issuance, where l is greater than zero throughout the entire lifetime of the asset.
+For floating coupons with an inflation index reference rate, l shall be equal to one; or